PriscilaIruela/ADW-OAC-HOLs/Lab3/README.md

 ![](/images/lab300_4.png)

-You will be asked to provide a password for the wallet.
-The password must meet the rules for the Oracle Cloud password complexity.
-This password is a password that you need to remember for your wallet.
-You can use the admin password that you created before.
+You will be asked to provide a **password** for the wallet.
+The password must meet the rules for the **Oracle Cloud password** complexity.
+This password is a password that you need to remember for your **wallet**.
+You can use the **admin password** that you created before.

 Select **Download** and save the wallet to your local machine.